bazelbuild/bazel-blog/_posts/2019-02-11-configurable-builds-part-1.md

 Maybe you need Android, iOS, and desktop versions of your app.
 Maybe you build C++ for different platforms.
-Or maybe you maintain a popular JavaScript library that users only want parts of to keep their .js files small.
+Or maybe you maintain a popular JavaScript library that users only want specific modules from.

 These are examples of *configuration*: the process of building the same *code* with different *settings* to customize it for specific needs.
 In Bazel-speak,